doctrine/doctrine-website/source/blog/2024-02-03-doctrine-orm-3-and-dbal-4-released.md

 Once you have addressed all of the deprecations, you should have a clear path to upgrade.

-In addition to that, we've prepared comprehensive upgrade guides to facilitate a smooth transition to ORM 3.0 and DBAL 4.0.
-These guides offer detailed information about all the deprecations and changes we've made.
+In addition to that, we've maintained comprehensive documentation about every change, deprecation and BC break to facilitate a smooth transition to ORM 3.0 and DBAL 4.0.

 - [Upgrade to Doctrine ORM 3.0](https://github.com/doctrine/orm/blob/3.0.x/UPGRADE.md)
 - [Upgrade to Doctrine DBAL 4.0](https://github.com/doctrine/dbal/blob/4.0.x/UPGRADE.md)

+## Doctrine ORM 2 Future

+We plan to maintain Doctrine ORM 2 for the next 2 years by providing bug and security fixes.
+We may also add or deprecate things in 2.x to improve the existing forward-compatbility layer to make the transition to ORM 3 smoother.

 ## Looking Forward